MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Get Brands model settings

-The [Get brands settings](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) request returns the Brands model settings in the specified account.
+The [Get Brands](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Brands) request returns the Brands model settings in the specified account.
 The Brands model settings represent whether detection from the Bing brands database is enabled or not.
 If Bing brands aren't enabled, Azure AI Video Indexer only detects brands from the custom Brands model of the specified account.

 ### Example response